zircote/swagger-php/docs/index.rst

     installation
     using_swagger
     annotations
+    partials

 About Swagger-PHP
 **********************

-Swagger-PHP is a PHP annotations library for generating `Swagger <http://swagger.wordnik.com>`_ compatable JSON documentation for your API.
-The resulting JSON documentation may then be utulized for internal and external user friendly documentation, API portal sandbox with `Swagger UI <https://github.com/wordnik/swagger-ui>`_ as well as client code generation with the `Swagger Code Generation tooling <https://github.com/wordnik/swagger-codegen>`_.
+Swagger-PHP is a PHP annotations library for generating `Swagger <http://swagger.wordnik.com>`_ compatible JSON documentation for your API.
+The resulting JSON documentation may then be utilized for internal and external user friendly documentation, API portal sandbox with `Swagger UI <https://github.com/wordnik/swagger-ui>`_ as well as client code generation with the `Swagger Code Generation tooling <https://github.com/wordnik/swagger-codegen>`_.